Find an Emergency Vet in Sydney — Open 24/7 Including Public Holidays

 Step 2: Examination and Diagnosis

 A veterinarian will conduct a thorough physical examination to identify distress, injury, or illness signs.
 These tests help us quickly diagnose the issue and determine the best course of action for treatment.
-Depending on the symptoms, we may perform additional diagnostic tests, such as:

 - Blood tests to check organ function, infections, or toxins.